sftcd/elig/draft-carpenter-eligibility-expand.md

 ## Draft-01 to -02

-- Made this 3933 process experiment
+- Made this an RFC 3933 process experiment

 - Eliminated path based on directorate reviews, used to be: "Has submitted at least 6 reviews as a member of an official IETF review team within the last 3